Myths About Parenting after Infertility Treatment & Surrogate Baby

 3. You Will Quickly Bond with Your Surrogate Baby

-In some instances, you may automatically connect with your infant – whether adopted or born through surrogacy.
+In some instances, you may automatically connect with your infant – whether adopted or born through gestational surrogacy.
 However, it is also completely normal not to have this automatic bond.
-As a parent, of course we want to feel an automatic connection.
+As a parent, of course, we want to feel an automatic connection.
 If that does not happen, it does not mean that you are a bad parent.
 Neither does it mean that you are not going to have the kind of connection you desire.
 This is still very new, and everything takes time.
-It is important to keep in mind that even biological parents don’t always have the automatic connection you think they would have with their babies.
+It is important to keep in mind that even Biological Parents don’t always have the automatic connection you think they would have with their babies.

 Any journey that involves a Surrogate baby does have different variables.
 It can affect the emotional connection an Intended Parent may feel to the child.
 There are different approaches and things that can be done during your Surrogate mother’s pregnancy.
 These can create a special bond with your baby while it’s still in her womb.
 It is important to practice and exercise patience with yourself even if you don’t automatically connect with the baby at birth.
 Bonding sometimes takes time.